Master of Public Health Degree

 Health Sciences Center, you gain comprehensive public health training.
 Students will

-receive a general MPH without a specific major area.[back to top]
+earn a general MPH degree without a specific major area.[back to top]

 General MPH curriculum provides all students a foundational understanding of the five core disciplines of public health as well as extensive practice-based learning opportunities.

 |GSPH 5304: Introduction to Social and Behavioral Sciences

 |GSPH 5309: Basic Environmental Health Sciences

 |GSPH 5229: Issues in Rural Health

 |GSPH 5224: Public Health in Practice